eProsima/AML-IP/amlip_docs/rst/demo/tensor_inference.rst

 Run Inference Node
 ------------------

-In the second terminal, run the following command to process the inference:
+In a second terminal, run the following command to process the inference:

 .. code-block:: bash